 Collided with a UPS Truck?
 Call a Truck Accident Lawyer Today.

-If you or a loved one were injured in a UPS truck accident, or if a family member was killed, contact an experienced UPS truck accident lawyer at Munley Law at (570) 399-0406 or via our online form for a free, no-obligation consultation as soon as possible.
+If you or a loved one were injured in a UPS truck accident, or if a family member was killed, contact an experienced UPS truck accident lawyer at Munley Law Personal Injury Attorneys or via our online form for a free, no-obligation consultation as soon as possible.
 We are happy to discuss the circumstances of your injuries, help you understand your legal options, and provide a free case evaluation.

 Types of UPS Truck Accidents